cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ### pahole

 [pahole](https://linux.die.net/man/1/pahole) generates data on holes in the packing of data structures and classes in compiled code.
-It can also the size of structures and how they fit within the system's cache lines.
+It can also determine the size of structures and how they fit within the system's cache lines.

 ### BinSkim